sematext/docs/docs/monitoring/settings.md

 The Time Picker is available whenever a Logs or Monitoring App is selected as well as when any custom dashboards are being used. **One minute is the shortest time increment** you can select. **Thirty minutes, one and two hours, and one, two, seven, and thirty days time-span shortcuts** are exposed common observability defaults.

 A **custom time range can be selected using the time picker dropdown menu**.
-The Logs App will automatically refresh upon selection and update all the reports accordingly.
+The Monitoring App will automatically refresh upon selection and update all the reports accordingly.

 ## Refresh and Live Tail